-• It may take several minutes to save all user data, depending on the size of the data.
+• It may take several minutes to save audio recorder songs or all user data, depending on the size of the data.

-Loading USB Flash Drive Data into the Digital Piano's Internal Memory
+Loading USB Flash Drive Data into the Digital Piano's Internal Memory e MEDIA LOAD screen displays a menu for selecting the type of data you want to lo

 - 1 Touch the FUNCTION button to display the FUNCTION Menu. - 2.
 Use the touch ring to select "MEDIA" > "LOAD", then touch the ENTER button.
 The "MEDIA LOAD" screen displays a menu for selecting the type of data you want to load.

-- "USER SONG" ...
-User songs

-- "MIDI REC SONG" ...
-MIDI recorder songs

-- "REGIST BANK" ...
-Registration Bank
+"USER SONG" ...
+User songs "MIDI REC SONG" ...
+MIDI recorder songs "AUDIO REC SONG" ...
+Audio recorder songs, general audio file "REGIST BANK" ...
+Registration Bank "ALL" ...

-- "ALL" ...
 All user data in the Digital Piano's internal memory

-- 3. Touch the top or bottom of the touch ring to select the type of data, a file to load, then touch the ENTER button.
+3. Touch the top or bottom of the touch ring to select the type of data, a file to load, then touch the ENTER button.